HOBT0R/rapidraptor.auth/technical-design-session-management.md

 - ✅ NEW CODE: Cache-first lookup logic
 - ✅ NEW CODE: Session expiration calculation
 - ✅ NEW CODE: Activity tracking logic
-- ✅ NEW CODE: `sessionExists()` method to check Firestore without expiration check
-- ✅ NEW CODE: `ensureSession()` method with Firestore transaction (prevents race conditions)

 ---